we-make-websites/wmw-coding-guidelines/css/README.md

 }
 ```

-* For global variables use all caps separated by _
+* For global variables use SCREAMING_SNAKE_CASE
-* For local variables use lowercase separated by _
+* For local variables use snake_case

 > **🗒 Note:** Local variables are only available in the declaration they are defined in.